-Focus area Key initiatives 2024- 2025 2025- 2026 2026- 2027 2027- 2028 Health and safety model: Review and refresh our existing health and safety model so that it continues to meet the current and future needs of the organisation including expanding rail operations. • • Workforce safety Health and safety risk management: Systems are implemented, evaluated and improved so that enterprise health and safety risks are systematically managed and harm is prevented to all persons.
+Focus area Key initiatives 2024- 2025 2025- 2026 2026- 2027 2027- 2028 Workforce safety Health and safety model: Review and refresh our existing health and safety model so that it continues to meet the current and future needs of the organisation including expanding rail operations.
+Health and safety risk management: Systems are implemented, evaluated and improved so that enterprise health and safety risks are systematically managed and harm is prevented to all persons.
 Health and safety governance: Standardised governance systems are applied to facilitate our delivery partners achieving contract health and safety performance conditions.
-Health and safety assurance: Health and safety assurance requirements are embedded across the life cycle of each project to facilitate the achievement of rail safety accreditation conditions.
-Integrated and accessible transport Interchange access plans and connected journeys: Prepare plans for easy interchanges, including footpaths, cycle paths and bike parking, bus stops, and car parking, as well as amenities and shelters, to facilitate easy, accessible, safe and efficient passenger journeys.
-Ensure all passengers can access real time trip data onboard and on their personal devices. • Buy local Aboriginal business forums: Facilitate engagement between our delivery partners, supply chain representatives and Aboriginal businesses to promote awareness of upcoming work package opportunities.
-Industry Capability Network (ICN) NSW: Facilitate the ongoing participation of all delivery partners in posting procurement opportunities through the ICN Gateway.
-Embed supply chain contract requirement: Continue to implement social procurement requirements in contracts to increase the representation of small to medium enterprises and Aboriginal businesses in the supply chain.
-Future proof Metro West scoping study: Undertake investment studies for up to two new stations between Sydney Olympic Park and Parramatta for government consideration.
-Western Sydney Airport Northern extension: Develop and deliver to government a business case for a future rail connection between St Marys and Tallawong via Marsden Park and Schofields.
-Western Sydney Airport Southern extension: Develop and deliver to government a business case for rail connections between Bradfield and Leppington/Glenfield and between Bradfield and Campbelltown/Macarthur.
-Network planning: Support TfNSW to develop integrated plans that support future network needs.
-Maximise activation opportunities NSW Government Housing targets: Incorporate the NSW Government housing targets and Transport Oriented Development State Environmental Planning Policy changes in Sydney Metro's property and place making approach.
-Precinct development: Develop and implement industry engagement approaches that attract high quality proposals from the development sector to achieve vibrant station developments.
+Health and safety assurance: Health and safety assurance requirements are embedded across the life cycle of each project to facilitate the achievement of rail safety accreditation conditions. • Integrated and accessible transport Interchange access plans and connected journeys: Prepare plans for easy interchanges, including footpaths, cycle paths and bike parking, bus stops, and car parking, as well as amenities and shelters, to facilitate easy, accessible, safe and efficient passenger journeys.
+Ensure all passengers can access real time trip data onboard and on their personal devices. • • • • Buy local businesses to promote awareness of upcoming work package opportunities.
+Industry Capability Network (ICN) NSW: Facilitate the ongoing participation of all delivery partners in posting procurement opportunities through the ICN Gateway. • Embed supply chain contract requirement: Continue to implement social procurement requirements in contracts to increase the representation of small to medium enterprises and Aboriginal businesses in the supply chain.
+Future proof Western Sydney Airport Northern extension: Develop and deliver to government a business case for a future rail connection between St Marys and Tallawong via Marsden Park and Schofields.
+Western Sydney Airport Southern extension: Develop and deliver to government a business case for rail connections between Bradfield and Campbelltown/Macarthur.
+Network planning: Support TfNSW to develop integrated plans that support future network needs. activation NSW Government Housing targets: Incorporate the NSW Government housing targets and Transport Oriented Development State Environmental Planning Policy changes in Sydney Metro's property and place making approach. opportunities Precinct development: Develop and implement industry engagement approaches that attract high quality proposals from the development sector to achieve vibrant station developments.